These links cover the both the AQM-34 and BGM-34 RPV's. Links to BQM-34 target drone pages are listed separately below.

 Teledyne Ryan RPVs as told by DC-130 pilot Marvin Bixby, with many photos from 'Lightning Bugs' in color (7 pages).

-100th AMMS Website by the 100th AMMS alumni group, with lots of unique photos
+100th AMMS website by the 100th AMMS alumni group, with lots of unique photos

 AMMS Alumni - 100th AMMS the original site of the 100th AMMS alumni group